DalSoft/DalSoft.RWC/README.md

 npm start
 ```

-No change some JavaScript or CSS, your page should reload with your changes reflected.
+Now change some JavaScript or CSS, your page should reload with your changes reflected.

 ## Where are my bundles?